View the Kenshin Do Karate Wadokai

 "Wado Kata and Kihon must be capable of becoming typical Jujitsu movements and techniques."
 Yoshihiko Iwasaki

-View an example of our Kata Bunkai (Nai Hanchi) below
+View an example of our Kata Bunkai (Nai Hanchi)

 "Jujitsu-Ka and Wado-ka should understand the principles of Kenjutsu and be able to use a sword effectively." :Yoshihiko Iwasaki